Fertilizer need = Crop need – Available soil nutrient content +/- Adjustments

 Nitrogen

-1. Level of soil organic matter (SOM): This should relate directly to how much N is released during the growing season.
-Decrease N rate by 15-20 lb N/acre if SOM > 3% and increase N rate by same if SOM < 1%.
+1. Soil organic matter (SOM): This relates to how much N will be released during the growing season.
+Decrease N rate by 15-20 lb N/acre for each percent SOM above two percent (up to 5%).
+Increase N rate by 20 lb N/acre if SOM < 1%.

 • Annual legume for 1 rotation: 10 lb N/acre